domenic/promises-unwrapping/README.md

 # Promise Objects

 This repository is meant to fully flesh out a subset of the "AP2" promise consensus developed over the last month on es-discuss.
-In particular, it provides the subset the DOM needs as soon as possible, omitting `flatMap` and `accept` for now but building a conceptual foundation that would allow them to be added at a later date.
+In particular, it provides the subset the DOM needs as soon as possible, omitting `flatMap` for now but building a conceptual foundation that would allow it to be added at a later date.

 It is meant to succeed the current [DOM Promises](http://dom.spec.whatwg.org/#promises) spec, and fixes a number of bugs in that spec while also changing some of the exposed APIs and behavior to make it more forward-compatible with the full AP2 consensus.

-## The ThenableCoercions Weak Map

-To successfully and consistently assimilate thenable objects into real promises, an implementation must maintain a weak map of thenables to promises.
-Notably, both the keys and values must be weakly stored.
-Since this weak map is not directly exposed, it does not need to be a true ECMAScript weak map, with the accompanying prototype and such.
-However, we refer to it using ECMAScript notation in this spec, i.e.:

-- `ThenableCoercions.has(thenable)`
-- `ThenableCoercions.get(thenable)`
-- `ThenableCoercions.set(thenable, promise)`

 ## Record Types for Promise Objects

-### The Derived Promise Transform Specification Type

-The Derived Promise Transform type is used to encapsulate promises which are derived from a given promise, optionally including fulfillment or rejection handlers that will be used to transform the derived promise relative to the originating promise.
-They are stored in a promise's [[Derived]] internal data property until one of [[HasValue]] or [[HasReason]] becomes **true**, at which time changes propagate to all derived promise transforms in the list and the list is cleared.

-Derived promise transforms are Records composed of three named fields:

-- [[DerivedPromise]]: the derived promise in need of updating.
-- [[OnFulfilled]]: the fulfillment handler to be used as a transformation, if the originating promise becomes fulfilled.
-- [[OnRejected]]: the rejection handler to be used as a transformation, if the originating promise becomes rejected.

 ### The Deferred Specification Type